 Many battles are shaped by topography.
 At Omaha, the dominant topographical feature is the line of bluffs just beyond the shore that are as high as 30 – 40 meters.
-Draws or gaps in the bluffs lead inland.
 The Germans planned to defeat any invasion in this area by stopping it at the water’s edge.
 They established formidable defensive positions on the bluffs and particularly strong positions guarding the draws that served as exits from the beach.

 Today, the scene at Omaha is peaceful and serene.